Ladislas Starevich: Early career

 In 1911, Starewicz moved to Moscow and began work with the film company of Aleksandr Khanzhonkov.
 There he made two dozen films, most of them puppet animations using dead animals.
 Of these, The Beautiful Leukanida (premiere – 1912), first puppet film with a plot inspired in the story of Agamemnon and Menelaus, earned international acclaim (one British reviewer thought the stars were live trained insects), while The Grasshopper and the Ant (1913) got Starewicz decorated by the czar.
 But the best-known film of this period was The Cameraman's Revenge (1912), a cynical work about infidelity and jealousy among the insects.
 Some of the films made for Khanzhonkov feature live-action/animation interaction.
 In some cases, the live action consisted of footage of Starewicz's daughter Irina.
 Particularly worthy of note is Starevich's 41-minute 1913 film The Night Before Christmas, an adaptation of the Nikolai Gogol story of the same name.
 The 1913 film Terrible Vengeance won the Gold Medal at an international festival in Milan in 1914, being just one of five films which won awards among 1005 contestants.

 During World War I, Starewicz worked for several film companies, directing 60 live-action features, some of which were fairly successful.
 After the October Revolution of 1917, the film community largely sided with the White Army and moved from Moscow to Yalta on the Black Sea.
-After a brief stay, Starewicz and his family fled before the Red Army could capture the Crimea, stopping in Italy for a while before joining the Russian émigrés in Paris.
+After a brief stay, Starewicz and his family fled before the Red Army could capture the Crimea, stopping in Italy for a while before joining other émigrés in Paris.